 First off, the SPOT X saved our trip on the GDT by allowing us to communicate back home and get the much needed blister supplies that allowed us to make it to day 10, even if we did fall short of completing our original plan of 14 days.
 Unfortunately operating the SPOT X involved a lot of gnashing of teeth and high levels of frustration until I worked out a system.
 The first time we used the SPOT X on day 1 to let people know we were ok but running late it worked flawlessly.
 I sent the message from an open slope and we then continued on to our campsite.
 During that time I received two reply messages.
 This early success may have raised my expectations.
 On day 2 when we messaged from Palliser Pass and again continued on our way, the SPOT X worked perfectly.
 The shortcomings with the SPOT X arose when in camp I tried to use like a cell phone and send multiple different messages to different people.
 It just seemed to lock up and do nothing.

 My solution on the trail was to slow down and do one thing at a time.
 Arrive at camp and send a preset check in message.
 Then later send a message to Laura.
 Wait for a reply from Laura and if required reply.
-Then it would be Emily’s turn to message her mom if she wanted.
+Then it would be Micah’s turn to message their mom if they wanted.
 Not snappy two-way communication, but it worked.

 I also ran into battery issues.
 The battery is suppose to be much improved over the Gen 2.
 When using the tracking feature the Gen 2 is good for two days but the SPOT X is said to be good for 6.
 All the messaging we were doing and the SPOT X seemingly locked up appeared to drain the battery.
 An oversight of the SPOT X is that despite the nice large screen, there is no percentage battery display just a four bar graphic.
 I plan to ask SPOT at what point does it drop from four bars to three.
 So while I was not using the SPOT X to track and actually had it off for most the day we seemed to be going through the battery.
 This gave me concern as to whether I had enough recharging ability since I had to recharge both my tablet and the SPOT X from the same battery pack.
 I plan to do more experimenting this year to determine under regular use just how long the batter will last.